nhall97/salesforce-newman/README.md

 # Use the Cloudbuild yaml + package.json to run your cloudbuild
 Package.json contains dependencies and tests to run example newman builds Cloudbuild.yaml can setup your CI and execute the tests

+Adding a commit to trigger new CI configuration